Elbow instability in children

 • Difficulty moving the arm

-How is Elbow Instability diagnosed?
+How is elbow instability in children diagnosed?

 Often, our physicians can diagnose elbow instability with a physical examination and a review of your child’s medical history.
 Tests may also help determine the problem and rule out other conditions such as an elbow dislocation.